Make Fun Of Life!

 0 Comments

-Picture of a field of flowering plants in an assortment of bright colors and the words ‘Flowering Plants and Flowers, By David Hugh Beaumont, Visit www.MakeFunOfLife.net’
+Picture of a field of flowers with blossoms in white, shades of pink, blue, and orange, and the words, ‘Flowering Plants And Flowers Gathered By David Hugh Beaumont - Visit www.MakeFunOfLife.net.’

 “Earth laughs in flowers.” -Ralph Waldo Emerson (1803 - 1882): “Hamatreya” (1846)

-“If I had a flower for every time I thought of you, I could walk in my garden forever.” -Alfred Tennyson (1809 - 1892)
+“If I had a flower for every time I thought of you, I could walk in my garden forever.” -Alfred Tennyson (also known as Lord Tennyson (1809 - 1892))

 Who bends a knee where violets grow